EXAMPLES OF GREAT CUSTOMER SERVICE

 American Express Saves The Day

-American Express has a lot of great customer service story, but the one that really stands out to me – that I’ll be sharing today – is the one where a hotel café manager asks the people at American Express to help him get in touch with a customer that made a purchase with their Amex card.
-You see, he had mistakenly sold them a display cake full of harmful chemicals and wanted to reach them before they ate or served it.
+American Express has a lot of great customer service stories, but the one that really stands out to me – that I’ll be sharing today – is the one where a hotel café manager asks the people at American Express to help him get in touch with a customer that made a purchase with their Amex card.
+You see, he had mistakenly sold them a display case full of harmful chemicals and wanted to reach them before they ate or served it.